opensauceryafrica/bifrost/gcs/doc.md

 	fmt.Printf("Connected to %s\n", bridge.Config().Provider)
 }
 ```
 And that's it!
-You have now mounted a Bifrost bridge to your GCS account and can start uploading files using Bifrost.
+You have now mounted a Bifrost bridge to your GCS account and can start uploading files via this bridge.

 ## Shipping a file to Google Cloud Storage via the rainbow bridge
 Now that you have mounted a Bifrost bridge to GCS, you can use Bifrost to upload files to GCS using the following code: